ZoomTen/nailit/README.md

 ## Building

+The repository is located at https://github.com/ZoomTen/nailit.

 Requires [Nim](https://nim-lang.org/) ≥1.6.x.
-The standard distribution should include the `nimble` tool, use `nimble build` to make a binary.
+The standard distribution should include the `nimble` tool, use `nimble build` to make a binary called `nailit`.

 ## Usage